History of Indigenous Australians: Assimilation

 The assimilation policy was first started by Governor Macquarie, who established in 1814 the Native Institution in Blacktown "to effect the Civilization of the Aborigines of New South Wales, and to render their Habits more domesticated and industrious" by enrolling children in a residential school.
 By 1817, 17 were enrolled, one of whom, a girl called Maria, won the first prize in a school exam ahead of European children in 1819.
 The institution was however closed soon after following Macquarie's replacement for spending.
 Macquerie also had attempted to settle 16 Kuringgai at George's Head with land, pre-fabricated huts and other supplies, but the families had soon sold the farms and left.

 Christian missions were also started at Lake Macquarie in 1827, at Wellington Valley in 1832, and in Port Phillip and Moreton Bay around 1840.
 These involved learning Indigenous languages, with the Gospel of Luke translated into Awabakal in 1831 by a missionary and Biraban, as well as offering food and sanctuary on the frontier.
 However, when supplies ran out, the Indigenous would often leave for pastoral stations in search of work.
 Some missionaries would take children without consent to be taught in dormitories.
 The government had started blanket distribution in the 1830s, but ended this in 1844 as a cost-saving measure.
 It also created Indigenous paramilitary units, called the Australian native police, with these being establish in Port Phillip in 1842, New South Wales in 1848, and in Queensland 1859.
 Exceptional among these, the Port Phillip force had police powers over white people as well.
 The forces killed hundreds of (or in the case of Queensland, up to a thousand) Indigenous people.

-In 1833, A committee of the British House of Commons, led by Fowell Buxton demanded better treatment of the Indigenous, referring to them as 'original owners', leading the British government in 1838 to create the office of the Protector of Aborigines.
+In 1833, a committee of the British House of Commons, led by Fowell Buxton, demanded better treatment of the Indigenous, referring to them as 'original owners', leading the British government in 1838 to create the office of the Protector of Aborigines.
 However, this effort ended by 1857.
-Nevertheless, the humanitarian effort did produce the Waste Land Act of 1848, which gave indigenous people certain rights and reserves on the land.
+Nevertheless, the humanitarian effort did produce the Waste Land Act 1848, which gave indigenous people certain rights and reserves on the land.

 There was also some assimilation of Europeans into Indigenous cultures.
 Living with Indigenous people was William Buckley, an escaped convict, who was with the Wautharong people near Melbourne for thirty-two years, before being found in 1835.
 James Morrill was an English sailor aboard the vessel Peruvian which became shipwrecked off the coast of north-eastern Australia in 1846, was taken in by a local clan of Aboriginal Australians.
 He adopted their language and customs and lived as a member of their society for 17 years.
 Indigenous peoples also adopted the European dog widely.